gaak99/oxly/README.md

 ```

 ### One time per file
-1. Make sure Orgzly has a clean sync of file.
+1. Make sure Orgzly has a clean `Sync` of file.

 2. Run oxit cmds to init file in the ancestor db on laptop something like this: